JerishBovas/jerishbovas/README.md

 - 👋 Hi, I’m @jerishbovas
 - 👀 I’m interested in Web Application and Mobile Application Development
-- 🌱 I've good understanding of C#, Java, Javascript, Swift, Python, PHP, TypeScript, Kotlin, C++
+- 🌱 I've good understanding of C#, Java, Javascript, Swift, Python, PHP, TypeScript, Kotlin
 - 🏆 I've used and build web applications using .NET, React, Angular, Spring Boot, Node.js, Express.js
 - 🏆 I'm experienced in building mobile apps with frameworks like React Native, Ionic, iOS, Android, Xamarin
-- 💞️ I’m looking to collaborate on Web, Mobile Application and Game Development
+- 💞️ I’m looking to collaborate on Web and Mobile Application Development
 - 📫 You can reach me at jerishbradlyb@gmail.com